 Q: What is the difference between a gene and an allele?

 A: A gene is a specific segment of DNA that codes for a particular trait or function, while an allele is a specific version of a gene.
-For example, a gene might code for eye color, while the alleles for that gene might be blue, brown, or green.
+Here's one way to look at it: a gene might code for eye color, while the alleles for that gene might be blue, brown, or green.

 Q: How do mutations affect genes?

 A: Mutations are changes in the DNA sequence.
-They can alter the sequence of a gene, which can lead to changes in the protein that the gene codes for.
+Consider this: they can alter the sequence of a gene, which can lead to changes in the protein that the gene codes for.
 Mutations can have a variety of effects, ranging from no effect at all to significant alterations in protein function and phenotype.

 Q: What is the role of non-coding DNA?